fivetran/dbt_zendesk/README.md

 ### Disabling models

-It's possible that your Zendesk Support connector does not sync every table that this package expects.
-If your syncs exclude certain tables, it is because you either don't use that functionality in Zendesk Support or actively excluded some tables from your syncs.
-To disable the corresponding functionality in the package, you must add the relevant variables.
-By default, all variables are assumed to be `true`.
-Add variables for only the tables you would like to disable:
+This package takes into consideration that not every Zendesk account utilizes the `schedule`, `domain_name`, `user_tag`, `organization_tag`, `ticket_form_history`, or `satisfaction_rating` features, and allows you to disable the corresponding functionality.
+By default, all variables' values are assumed to be `true`.
+Add variables for only the tables you want to disable:

 ```yml
 # dbt_project.yml